-As one who is called to counseling, you most likely know earning a CACREP-accredited master’s degree is the first step toward becoming a licensed professional counselor or a school counselor.
+Succeeding in an online counseling program means you'll most likely be earning a CACREP-accredited master’s degree.
 If you are a working professional or an individual who requires a certain amount of flexibility in your graduate coursework, an online counseling degree can help you pursue your passion without putting your life on hold.

 If you are seriously considering getting a master’s degree online, follow these steps to make the most of your time before and during your program.